fulltrucker/rtfm.evanchute.com/pages/07.grav-cms/01.offline-content-creation/docs.md

   canonical: /grav-cms/offline-content-creation
 ---

 As with a lot of things in my RTFM, this one came from Ginkgo Street.
-Eventually, I'll add some information and instructions on spinning up a [Grav site symlinked to a master repo](https://learn.getgrav.org/advanced/grav-development#github-setup) but for now this will work,
+Eventually, I'll add some information and instructions on spinning up a [Grav site symlinked to a master repo](https://learn.getgrav.org/advanced/grav-development#github-setup) but for now this will work.
+As this document is a copypasta of Ginkgo documentation, this information is most certainly out of date.
+Please visit https://rtfm.ginkgo.st/~docs/grav/guides/off-line-content-creation for current documentation.

 - Use git to edit content in a development environment.
 - Structure commits meaningfully.